cppwfs/readmesample/README.md

 Again now let's monitor our httpSourceTest instance by executing the following:

     sudo docker logs -f httpSourceTest
 > Notice we are not restarting our shell.
-This is because the shell is not making a sustained connection to the singlenode, but rather executing individual restful calls.
-This behavior will change one you invoke XD security.
+This is because the shell is not making a sustained connection to the singlenode, but rather executing individual rest calls.
+This behavior will change once you invoke XD security.

 So to create the stream to receive http posts, go to the the shell and from the ***xd:>*** prompt type the following and press ***return***:
 ```